- Pectus excavatum is a chest deformity where the breastbone (sternum) appears sunken.

 Doctors don’t know yet why some children are born with pectus excavatum.
 Some cases may be inherited (passed down in families).
-Other times, pectus excavatum happens at random.

 In some children, pectus excavatum is a symptom of other conditions, like scoliosis, Marfan syndrome, Noonan syndrome, or Ehlers-Danlos syndrome.

 Pectus excavatum can be diagnosed with the following exams: